core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An application group name can be explicitly encoded in a group URI.
 In such a case, it can be encoded within one of the following URI components.

 * URI path component -- This is the most common and RECOMMENDED method to encode the application group name.
-When using this method in constrained networks, an application group name GROUPNAME should be as short as possible.
+When using this method in constrained networks, an application group name GROUPNAME should be kept short.

    A best practice for doing so is to use a URI path component such that: i) it includes a path segment as delimiter with a designated value, e.g., "gp", followed by ii) a path segment with value the name of the application group, followed by iii) the path segment(s) that identify the targeted resource within the application group.
 For example, both /gp/GROUPNAME/res1 and /base/gp/GROUPNAME/res1/res2 conform to this practice.
-Just like application group names, the path segment used as delimiter should be as short as possible in constrained networks.
+Just like application group names, the path segment used as delimiter should be kept short in constrained networks.

    A full example is provided in {{fig-gname-path-example}}.
 Another example of a compact CoAP request is provided in {{fig-gname-path-example-2}}, in which an IPv6 literal address and the default CoAP port number 5683 are used in the authority component.
 Also the resource structure is different in this example.